LedgerHQ/ledger-live/README.md

 Please check the general guidelines for contributing to Ledger Live projects: [`CONTRIBUTING.md`](https://github.com/LedgerHQ/ledger-live/blob/develop/CONTRIBUTING.md).

-Each individual project may include specific guidelines inside its own folder.
+Each individual project may include its own specific guidelines inside its own folder.

 In the meantime here are some important highlights: